 According to recent research, for the first time, businesses consider security in the cloud to be as good, if not better, than on-premise platforms.
 This represents a sea-change in sentiment, with UK manufacturers in particular, historically hesitant towards fully embracing cloud applications, and this positive momentum needs to be maintained.

 IoT is intrinsically linked to the gathering and analysing of data, the speed and volumes required can only be accommodated via the cloud.
 With IoT a key enabler of servitization, in turn the cloud is a core element of IoT.
 The more manufacturers become familiar with using cloud applications for daily processes, the less of a risk represented by moving towards ‘advanced services in the future.

 This article is taken from the recent white paper The Road to Customer Intimacy Through a Service-Centred Approach, based on research conducted by both The Manufacturer and Aston Business School’s Advanced Services Group, and the insights gained from an exclusive servitization roundtable event which brought together senior leaders from across UK manufacturing.

-The full white paper discuss how servitization complements Industry 4.0 technologies, what impact adopting servitization will have on your workforce, mitigating the challenges associated with business transformation, and identifying where within your business customer value is created.
+The full white paper – co-created by The Manufacturer and Microsoft – discusses how servitization complements Industry 4.0 technologies, what impact adopting servitization will have on your workforce, mitigating the challenges associated with business transformation, and identifying where within your business customer value is created.